gzinck/gdoc2pdf/README.md

 To do this quickly, you can set the flags:

 ```
-gdoc2pdf -f <GOOGLE_DOC_URL> -v <SECONDARY_GOOGLE_DOC_URL> -o output.pdf -s yes
+gdoc2pdf -f <GOOGLE_DOC_URL> -v <SECONDARY_GOOGLE_DOC_URL> -o output.pdf -c default -s yes
 ```

 ## Support notes

 -   Does not support tables
 -   Only one line will ever be placed between two lines of text.
 To add more lines, enter a new line with only a single space.